Author/illustrator Sandrine Revel

 Mitali Perkins is the author of nine books for children and teens, including Rickshaw Girl, Tiger Boy and Monsoon Summer.
 Born in India, her family moved around the world before immigrating to the United States when she was a little girl.
 Follow Mitali’s Blog here

-Please join us for weekly spring tours beginning April 7th!
+Please join us for one of our weekly spring tours!
 Whether you are interested in applying for one of our open seats for Fall 2017 or want to get a head start on the 2017-2018 admissions process, we welcome you to come meet our exceptional staff, see our colorful classrooms, and discover our rich Nursery - 8th Grade program.

 By Jasmine Little On April 19-21, ISB students celebrated Cultural week, an annual tradition that provides an opportunity for our community to come together to discover, celebrate, and honor cultures from around the world.
 As part of this highly anticipated event, ISB parents, staff, and community members lead over 50 enriching cultural workshops over the

 by Melissa Magallanes, ISB Parent On April 28, 2017, for ISB Day of Service, 3rd Graders participated in “Postcard Writing for a Cause of Interest” in the Learning Commons.
 3rd Grade French and Spanish Teachers Molida and Karuna prepped the students for this activity beforehand, by having the students look up their representatives and practice the mechanics